 This mechanism is designed to measure the level of water and prevent it from overflowing, it shuts down the pump when the necessary level of water is achieved.
 In most of the models the water level is supposed to be up to the heating element, but not higher.
 If you notice that the water level is continuously higher, it means that either the float is stuck, or the float switch is malfunctioning.

 Door latch switch malfunction is one of the most common problems when dishwasher won’t start, as it responsible for supplying power to dishwasher controls.
 If the door switch seems to be the problem, it has to be tested with multi-meter for continuity.

 Timer, Electronic control & Touchpad.

-Thermal fuse is designed to prevent dishwasher from overheating.
+The thermal fuse is designed to prevent dishwasher from overheating.
 If the fuse is blown it will prevent the dishwasher from starting.
-If this is the possible reason the fuse needs to be checked with multimeter and replaced if needed.
+If this is the possible reason the fuse needs to be checked with the multimeter and replaced if needed.

 Piston and nut assembly.

 In some models check valve with piston and nut as part of its mechanism is used as part of drain sump.
 In the course of normal performance, the piston and nut should move up and down freely, in down position the piston should create a tight seal.
 It fails to do this properly the dishwasher will not pump out the water.
 If on careful inspection you have noticed that this is the reason, the entire mechanism needs replacement.